 If you’re shopping for a new graphics card, you must’ve noticed that there’s always a “Memory” spec on the box.
-Moreover, a single graphics card model often comes with multiple memory sizes.
-But why do graphics cards have memory if you already have plenty of RAM in your computer?
+Moreover, a single-card model often comes with multiple memory sizes.
+But why do graphics cards have it if your computer has plenty of RAM?

 - Does a graphics card memory size matter?